 The more typical case is that these alternative providers choose not to continue service at the completion of their contract.
 In this case, customers may have difficulty obtaining service, because other service providers are also leaving the market.

 There exists extensive evidence and experience with service reliability and access in regulated utility markets.
 Part of the regulatory bargain is that utilities have an obligation to serve.
 There is similar experience with reliability and access in competitive markets.
 In this case, reliable service is obtained by having access to alternative service providers.
 (Although, as evidenced in some markets such as housing, insurance and banking, “red lining” remains a problem for some customer classes and communities.)
 There is limited experience with service providers in the transition from monopolistic to competitive electric and gas markets.
 There may be neither an obligation to serve nor sufficient incentives from evolving competition.
-Ensuring access to reliable service is critical, and the default provider conveys this assurance.
+Ensuring access to reliable service is critical, and the default provider conveys this assurance, at a price to the development of effective competition.

 A review of the restructuring efforts of several states indicates that most states are imposing rate caps during the multi-year transition period.
 With the increase in wholesale gas prices, alternative service providers are unwilling to enter the market.
 Some existing service providers are exiting the market and refusing to continue service.
 The local utility may end up serving default customers at a financial loss.
 The regulatory provision of the rate cap is discouraging effective competition and increasing the need for a default provider.